m-epasta/rust-sys-installer/README.md

 ### Option 2b: Using Script and Binary (Original Method)

-This script contains (in release): a bash script named install.sh and a binary file named rust-sys-installer: actual script that installs the packages.
+This script contains (in release): a bash script named <code>install.sh</code> and a binary file named <code>rust-sys-installer</code>: actual script that installs the packages.

 All you have to do is to follow these simple steps:
 1. copy the release files into an USB drive or a cloud DRIVE that you can plug/access later in your computer (ubuntu in try mode)